-ACID: Taste of acid is sour.
+The taste of acid is sour.
 There are many substances that contain acid and so taste sour.
 For example – lemon, curd, pickles, orange juice, vinegar, etc.

 The word acid comes from Latin ‘ACERE’ which means sour.

-Indicator is a substance that shows the acidic or basic nature of a substance by change in its colour.
+The indicator is a substance that shows the acidic or basic nature of a substance by change in its colour.